Improving Lidar/RADAR and other photon emissive sensors through data transmission, utilizing Continuous Wave Frequency Modulation (CWFM).

-The Ivy nightclub in Sydney wanted a unique exhibit for their Saturday night Pascha event.
-We designed and implemented the electronics and control system for the "Pascha Ball" which comprised five linear actuated petals, smoke machine with strobe and LED strip lighting.
-The entire ball was remote controlled and timed to the Pascha event.
+The Ivy nightclub Sydney wanted a unique exhibit for their Saturday night Pacha event.
+We designed and implemented the electronics and control system for the "Pacha Ball" which comprised five linear actuated petals, smoke machine with strobe and LED strip lighting.
+The entire ball was remote controlled and timed to the Pacha event.

 Assisted Saber Astronautics & The University of Sydney to bring their satellite communications ground station online.
 This ground station will be used to provide satellite telemetry (receive and transmit) capabilities to Saber Astronautic's customers.